 A military road to Col de Seigneurs

-The road is traversed by the Via del Sale.
+The road to the summit is totally unpaved and somewhat rough around the pass.
+It’s called Via del Sale.
 It's a Ligurian track built in the Middle Ages to transport salt from Ventimiglia to Limone Piemonte and from there to Turin.
-As a result, the road has been enlarged and many sections were magnified and transformed into military roads to connect the numerous forts located along the border between Italy and France.
-Today, it is a wonderful dirt road, which runs along the ridges of the Maritime Alps on the border between Italy to France, in a wild landscape and stunning views of the sea and the mountains.
+The road has been enlarged, and many sections were magnified and transformed into military roads to connect the numerous forts located along the border between Italy and France.
+Today, it is a wonderful dirt road that runs along the ridges of the Maritime Alps on the border between Italy and France, offering a wild landscape and stunning views of the sea and the mountains.

 Pic: Matteo Quaglia